leoloso/gatowebsites/content/docs/library/_default/export-post-to-wp-site.md

 ---
 title: Export post to WordPress site
-metaDesc: Fetch the data for a post from this WordPress site, and replicate it in some downstream WordPress site
+description: Fetch the data for a post from this WordPress site, and replicate it in some downstream WordPress site
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: